renpy/renpy/sphinx/source/python.rst

 Init Offset Statement
 ---------------------

-The init offset statement sets a priority offset for all statements that run at init time. (init, init python, define, default, screen, transform, style, and more.)
+The ``init offset`` statement sets a priority offset for all statements that run at init time (init, init python, define, default, screen, transform, style, and more).
 The offset applies to all following statements in the current block and chold blocks, up to the next init priority statement.
 The statement::